wvulibraries/image-ads/README.md

 If the number of images recieved needs to be limited this can be done by adding a querystring to the end of the url.
 An example of this would be if the images need to be limited to 7.

 	http://localhost:8090/admin/image_manager/includes/ajax/getImages.php?limit=7

+# Making the Vagrant Box use SSL:
+ - Find the Appropriate Apache Configs in our storage system
+ - Use the Wildcard Certs.
+ - Place them on the System in the paths mentioned in the ssl_local.conf files.